akhilvreddy/Covid-Data-Analysis/README.md

 ### Plots

 I made these plots straight out of excel, by choosing the specific rows that correspond to a partition.

+I removed one data point out of each of the partitions.
+They were:
+* Dec 5
+* Jan 15
+* Jan 22
+* Mar 31

+The data should definitely have more correaltion now that some evident outliers are gone (on the positive & negative side).